Galeophobia

-Galeophobia is the medical term for a fear of [sharks].
+Galeophobia is the medical term for a fear of sharks.
 The name galeophobia derives from the Greek language with galeos meaning shark and phobia meaning fear.
 This phobia is diagnosed using DSM-5 criteria and is characterized by a patient showing marked fear or anxiety about sharks that leads to severe impairment of their quality of life.
-Patients must experience these feelings for at least six months.
-In some cases, galeophobia is so strong that the word "shark", or a video or picture can cause significant discomfort or feelings of panic.
 Although it is not known exactly how many people have been diagnosed with galeophobia, a study conducted in 2015 revealed that just over half (51%) of Americans are absolutely terrified of sharks.

 Causes

 The fear of sharks, while perpetrated by the media in recent decades, has been around for all of humanity.
 Galeophobia is a primal instinct.
 The fear of sharks stems from humans' attempt to avoid sharks, which was essential to our survival as a species over hundreds of thousands of years.
-The physical aspects of sharks, particularly the Great White Shark, have been noted as strong reasons why people fear these animals.
+The physical aspects of sharks, particularly the great white shark, have been noted as strong reasons why people fear these animals.
 Individuals with galeophobia typically see sharks as a threat to their life.
-The rows of sharp teeth and huge jaws have been reported as 'diabolical', 'gruesome' and 'terrifying' by those who suffer from the phobia.
-Another aspect of the fear stems from territorial 'violations' by sharks.
+The rows of sharp teeth and huge jaws have been reported as "diabolical", "gruesome", and "terrifying" by those who suffer from the phobia.
+Another aspect of the fear stems from territorial "violations" by sharks.
 Sharks are said to encroach and intrude on areas where humans visit, including beaches and fishing waters.

 Despite the statistically low risk of shark attacks, the possibility of human-shark interactions contributes to galeophobia.
-In 2018, PETA released a study that revealed humans killed approximately 100 million sharks worldwide during 2018, whereas sharks killed a total of just five humans in that same year.
+In 2018, PETA released a study that revealed humans killed approximately 100 million sharks worldwide during 2018, whereas sharks killed a total of just five humans in that same period.
 While the phobia may not be statistically rational, humans are wired to fear any animal that poses a threat, setting off a fight or flight reaction.